nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 # Using pattern matching for writing macros

-Nim macros are one of the most powerful and parts of the language, but they might seem a little intimidating for newcomers, especially when it comes to implementing a macro for solving particular problem at hand.
+Nim macros are one of the most powerful parts of the language, but they might seem a little intimidating for newcomers, especially when it comes to implementing a macro for solving a particular problem at hand.

-This article gives an example on how one can easily create relatively complex macro using new pattern matching library.
+This article gives an example on how one can easily create a relatively complex macro using the new pattern matching library.

-We will be creating macro for dataflow programming, with support for some operations in the `std/sequtils` module (map/filter/each).
+We will be creating a macro for dataflow programming, with support for some operations from the `std/sequtils` module (map/filter/each).
-The macro won't be covering all possible combinations and use cases as it would make implementation significantly more complicated.
+The macro won't be covering all possible combinations and use cases as it would make the implementation significantly more complicated.

-## First step - design DSL
+## First step - design the DSL

-When writing macro, it is very useful to just write DSL code (as if you already had macro) and what you expect it to generate.
+When writing a macro, it is very useful to just write DSL code (as if you already had the macro) and what you expect it to generate.
-Decide out *what you want to do* and *how it should look*.
+Decide *what you want to do* and *how it should look like*.
 In our case, the input could look roughly like this:

 ```